 Being amid nature makes you feel good – we’ve known it for centuries, science now proves it, and Byron Bay delivers it.
 For an immediate dose of positive vibes and a great outlook, join Toast the Sun to soak up early-morning rays – the first in Australia, given this is the mainland’s most easterly point – over a three-course breakfast at Cape Byron Lighthouse.
 If you’re indulging from May through November, you might even spot a migrating whale.

 For a bird’s-eye view of the rising sun before landlubbers’ daybreak, sign up for a dawn flight over the coast with Balloon Aloft Byron Bay, your sky-high adventure ending with a sumptuous paddock-to-plate breakfast served up at Three Blue Ducks.
 For more adventures at altitude, book a private flightseeing tour with Air T&G Helicopters.
 Cruise along the coast and up into the hinterland, then stop for a picnic at a secluded freshwater lagoon.

 Byron Bay’s sleek luxury resorts all boast on-site spas – the kind where you could lose yourself for hours.
 But for an extended dose of pampering, head into the hinterland to Gaia Retreat and Spa.
 Packages at this holistic haven range from two to seven nights, with everything bundled, from gourmet meals and treatments to morning yoga, wellness consultations and fitness classes.

-If you can’t commit to such a lengthy stay, venture beyond your resort and find bliss at other standalone Byron Bay day spas, including Comma, Buddha Gardens and Kiva Spa, the latter just outside of Byron proper, in Mullumbimby.
+If you can’t commit to such a lengthy stay, venture beyond your resort and find bliss at other standalone Byron Bay day spas, including Comma and Kiva Spa, the latter just outside of Byron proper, in Mullumbimby.